 → Toolbox ←

+The majority of victims of terrorist attacks worldwide are Muslim.9 And although most of these attacks occur in Muslim-majority countries, there has also been in recent years an increase in attacks targeting Muslims in Europe, in the United States, and other countries.
 Aside from terrorist attacks, Muslims endure a steady onslaught of hate crimes in many parts of the world.
-The fate of Rohingyas in Myanmar has made headlines in 2017 because it amounted to a genocide attempt.
+The fate of Rohingyas in Myanmar made headlines in 2017 because it amounted to a genocide attempt.
 But who knows that in Germany more than 3,500 (!) aggressions on refugees, largely Syrians, and refugee hostels were perpetrated in 2016 alone?10

-These are the facts.
-They should not in any way exempt from closely monitoring organizations such as Isis, but they as clearly offer another perspective on the fight against terrorism than the one commonly given by mainstream media.
+These facts should not in any way exempt authorities from closely monitoring organizations such as ISIS or their remnants.
+Still, they clearly offer another perspective on the fight against terrorism than the one commonly given by mainstream media.
 So, don’t blame yourself if you are somewhat surprised by these ratios; you are probably not someone in charge of broadcasting the news.
-At a deeper level and as during any other time in history, military aggressions need to be justified to posterity.
-It is no wonder, then, that more or less subtle arrangements with the truth will take place.Roughly speaking, the mental boundaries of the “War on Terror” narrative are that: – The “War on Terror” is the most important conflict since WWII; – Its target can only be is Islamic extremism; – Domestic terrorism is not a thing.
-Click To Tweet
+At a deeper level, and like all other military aggressions in history, the “War on Terror” needs to justify itself to posterity.
+It is then no wonder that more or less subtle arrangements with the truth about terrorism will occur.
+No propaganda, no war.
+This has been particularly well understood since WWI.

 – “Why, of course, the people don’t want war,” Goering shrugged.
 “Why would some poor slob on a farm want to risk his life in a war when the best that he can get out of it is to come back to his farm in one piece?
 Naturally, the common people don’t want war; neither in Russia nor in England nor in America, nor for that matter in Germany.
 That is understood.
 But, after all, it is the leaders of the country who determine the policy and it is always a simple matter to drag the people along, whether it is a democracy or a fascist dictatorship or a Parliament or a Communist dictatorship.”